nawabahmadreshi/documentation/pages/third-party-integrations/sailthru.md

 If you use unique key/value data as deep link values:

 1. **Hosted deep link data:** You can host your deep link data on your website with a metatag that looks like this `<meta name="branch:deeplink:my_key" content="my_value" />` where `my_key` and `my_value` will become a key value pair in deep link data.
 For each web URL, Branch will look for those tags and embed the deep link data (if found) into the deep link.
+Note that Branch also accepts App Links tags for deep linking.
 1. **As query parameters:** Simply append query parameters on to your web url and Branch will take those parameters and put them in deep link data.

+{% protip title="Host deep link data for more than just emails" %}
+In future releases, the Branch marketing link creator and Chrome extension will also scrape your web URL for deep link data to make link creation even easier.
+{% endprotip %}

+## App changes for Universal Link support

+### Add your click tracking domain to your Associated Domains
+To enable Universal Links on your click tracking domain, you'll need to add the click tracking domain to your Associated Domains entitlement.
+Follow [these instructions](/getting-started/universal-app-links/guide/ios/#add-the-associated-domains-entitlement-to-your-project) to add your click tracking domain to Associated Domains.
+Your domain will likely be entered as `applinks:email.example.com`.

+### Handle links for web-only content

+If you have links to content that exists only on web, and not in the app (for example, an Unsubscribe button, or a temporary marketing webpage that isn't in the app) then this code snippet will ensure all links that have not had the deep linking script applied will open in a browser.

+**Objective C**

+{% highlight objc %}
+if (params[@"+non_branch_esp_universal_link"] && [params[@"+non_branch_esp_universal_link"] rangeOfString:@"?open_web_browser=true"].location != NSNotFound)
+{ [application openURL:[NSURL URLWithString:params[@"+non_branch_esp_universal_link"]]]; return ; }
+{% endhighlight %}

-## Universal Links
+## AASA file for Universal Link support

 Sailthru will host an Apple App Site Association (AASA) file for you, so that your click tracking domain appears to Apple as a Universal Link, and the app will open and deep link.